 You can find copies of briefs and opinions on the major cases we track on the NARF website (www.narf.org/sct/index.html).

 CASES RECENTLY DECIDED BY THE U.S. SUPREME COURT

-The Supreme Court did not issue any Indian law opinions during the October 2006 Term.
+The Supreme Court has not issued any Indian law opinions during the October 2007 Term.

 PETITIONS FOR WRIT OF CERTIORARI GRANTED